kutkaite/basic-kafka-consumer/README.md

 if not conditions are met then an exception is thrown which is handled by `FoodOrderErrorHandler`.
 9. `SimpleNumberConsumer.java` - consumes a message if a number is not odd.
 If the number is odd then an exception is thrown which is handled by `GlobalErrorHandler`.
+10. `ImageConsumer.java` - consumes a message and has a custom retry mechanism `imageRetryContainerFactory`
+11. `InvoiceConsumer.java` - consumes a message from `t_invoice` and writes to Dead Letter topic on failure `t_invoice_dlt`